odarym/odarym/README.md

 <details id=0 open>
 <summary><h2>About Me</h2></summary>
 <p>
-I'm an spiring software engineer with a relish for low-level languages and systems programming.
-I thrive on diving deep into the intricacies of code, optimizing performance, and understanding how hardware and software interact.
+I'm a software engineer with a relish for low-level languages and systems programming.
+I thrive on diving deep into the intricacies of code, optimizing performance and understanding how hardware and software interact.
 My journey so far has led me to explore languages like C, C++ and assembly, where I’ve honed my skills in memory management, data structures, algorithm design and efficient problem-solving.
 Understanding how CPUs work and being able to read and understand compiler generated assembly is also fun and fascinating.

 I am also currently enrolled in the ALX Software Engineering program specializing in Backend Engineering.
 <h4>🌱 Constant Learner:</h4>